 Meals and Food Service

 Attendees are encouraged to bring ingredients for preparing their own meals.
-The Inn is 13 miles from the nearest mountain village and 20 miles over windy mountain roads to the next mountain village which does feature a small grocery store with somewhat limited choices.
+The Inn is 13 miles from the nearest tiny mountain town and 20 miles over windy mountain roads to the next tiny mountain town.
 Over the course of time and experience gained, we have come to understand how much everyone being in the kitchen at once contributes to the deep connection people make during our programs, as well as the profound creative synergy that develops.
 With 2 well-equipped kitchens, there is plenty of space for everyone.

 The situation presents interesting challenges for people travelling from out of state, so we have added a Food Service option, which translates to us filling the refrigerator, freezer, and cupboard with prepared foods and ingredients for quick meals.
 The Food Service option is $30 per day, and we can accommodate most—but not all—dietary issues.

 The Inn absorbs most of the cost of hosting our programs, contributing as much as $4,000 per retreat in decreased or donated room rates.
 Our goal is to keep prices as low as possible so that deserving writers can afford to give themselves the gift of time, space, and support.
-Ms. Coomer’s fee is also quite nominal at $20-25 per day.
+Ms. Coomer’s fee is also quite nominal at $20-25 per day, and she is always willing to waive this if necessary.
 On occasion we are able to offer scholarships, and we actively seek donations from attendees who can afford to contribute.
-If you’d like to donate, contact Ms. Coomer at email@example.com.
+If you’d like to donate, contact Ms. Coomer at firstname.lastname@example.org.